fourard/result/README.md

 }
 ```

-Define a type for your expected failure result
+Define a type for your expected failure result (Optional)

 ```csharp
 public class Error